dcdpr/did-btc1/chapters/Beacons.md

 A ::Singleton Beacon:: is a ::BTC1 Beacon:: that can be used to announce commitments to a single ::BTC1 Update:: targeting a single DID document.
 It creates a ::Beacon Signal:: that commits to a single ::BTC1 Update Announcement::.
 This is typically done directly by the DID controller, as there is no ::Beacon cohort::.

-If the ::BTC1 Update:: associated with the ::BTC1 Update Announcement:: is not publicly discoverable (i.e., is not published to a ::CAS:: under its hash), the only parties that are aware of it are the DID controller and any parties provided it by the DID controller.
+If the ::BTC1 Update:: committed to by the ::BTC1 Update Announcement:: is not publicly discoverable (i.e., is not published to a ::CAS:: under its hash), the only parties that are aware of it are the DID controller and any parties provided it by the DID controller.

 The `beaconType` of the `service` for a Singleton Beacon is "SingletonBeacon".